Maurice Mességué

-Maurice Mességué (14 December 1921 – 16 June 2017) was a French herbalist and author of several books on herbal medicine and cooking with herbs.
-In his autobiography, he claims to have treated Winston Churchill, Chancellor Adenauer of Germany, and the future Pope John XXIII.
+Maurice Mességué (14 December 1921 in Colayrac-Saint-Cirq – 16 June 2017 in Auvillar) was a French herbalist and author of several books on herbal medicine and cooking with herbs until his retirement in 1994.
+He treated several celebrities and personalities of his time, including Mistinguett, Grace Kelly, Jean Cocteau and Max Grundig.
+In his autobiography, he also claimed to have treated Winston Churchill, German chancellor Konrad Adenauer, and the future Pope John XXIII.

-He was born in Colayrac-Saint-Cirq (Lot-et-Garonne).

-In 1971, he was elected the Mayor of the town of Fleurance.
+In 1971, he was elected the mayor of the town of Fleurance, a position he held for 18 years.
+He spent the last twenty-five years of his life in his wife's hometown of Auvillar, where he was also buried.

-Mességué practices a form of herbalism passed down through his family.
+Mességué practiced a form of herbalism passed down through his family.
 Some of the practices involve, among other things, soaking the patient's feet and hands in a strong concoction of locally gathered herbs.